mfh-001/Diabetes-Classification-PCA/README.md

 <img width="988" height="542" alt="Screenshot 2026-01-01 at 7 39 57 PM" src="https://github.com/user-attachments/assets/0d106e3c-51e1-45e5-8f6e-507cb22d017e" />

-## ⚠️ Academic Integrity
+## ⚠️ Disclaimer

-This repository is intended solely as a piece to showcase my learning journey.
+This repository serves as a showcase of my technical growth and learning journey.
+The contents are intended strictly for educational and research purposes.
+All outputs should be treated as conceptual references rather than production-ready solutions.
-If you are a student working on a similar assignment: **do not copy this code.** Plagiarism is a serious offense that can lead to expulsion.
-Use this only as a conceptual reference to understand classification and dimensionality reduction.